Environmental protection

 The BWM Convention does also not apply to ballast water permanently carried on board ships in a sealed ballast water tank system and not discharged into the sea.

-- Under which conditions is a discharge of ballast water possible?
+- Under which conditions is a discharge of ballast water permitted?

-The discharge of ballast water shall only be conducted through Ballast Water Management in accordance with the provisions in the annex to the Ballast Water Management Convention – which means by compliance with Regulations D-2.
-If you have problems with the BWMS of a ship, please contact the nearest port and: ballastwasser@bsh.de.
+The discharge of ballast water shall only be conducted through Ballast Water Management and in accordance with the provisions in the annex to the Ballast Water Management Convention – which means by compliance with Regulations D-2.
+Here you will find information on problems with the BWMS of a ship (contingency measures).
+If you still have questions, please contact the nearest competent port and: ballastwasser@bsh.de.

-- What exactly do the Regulations D-2 of the annex to the Ballast Water Management Convention include?
+- What exactly does Regulation D-2 of the annex to the Ballast Water Management Convention include?

 - Which special regulations apply to ballast water exchange in the North and Baltic Sea?

-No ballast water exchange area is currently defined in the North Sea.
-There is also no exchange area in the Baltic Sea.
-Carrying out an exchange in the German North Sea or Baltic Sea would be against the rules under the Marine Environmental Conduct Ordinance and would be sanctioned accordingly.
+Carrying out a ballast water exchange in the German North Sea or Baltic Sea is against the rules under the Marine Environmental Behaviour Ordinance and will be sanctioned accordingly.

 - Which exceptions from Ballast Water Management exist?